jhsu802701/rails_from_scratch_rails5/09-07-admins_edit.md

 ```
 * Enter the command "sh build_fast.sh".
 All 10 of the new tests will fail.
 * Enter the command "alias test1='(command from test results minus the TESTOPTS portion)'".
 * Enter the command "test1".
 All 10 of the new tests fail.
-Two fail because the link to the Edit Settings page is unavailable, and the rest of the tests fail because the edit_admin_start method is undefined.
+Two fail because the expected link to the Edit Settings page is unavailable, and the rest of the tests fail because the edit_admin_start method is undefined.

 ### Test Helper
 * Add the following lines to the end of the file test/test_helper.rb: